StanwieCB/DX11-MultithreadedRendering-in-UE4/README.md

 Up to 1015 meshes in a single scene

 ### Draw Call Number
-Up to more than 4k draw calls in a single scene
+More than 4k draw calls in a single scene

 ![avatar](./demo.png)